Don’t be a Grinch this Christmas! Make this easy Grinch Heart Raspberry Filled Sugar Cookies recipe to celebrate the holiday season.

 Scrape down sides, add egg and vanilla, Beat for another 2-3 minutes, scraping down sides as necessary, until well combined.
-Add 3-4 drops of green food coloring and mix for another minute or until the green coloring is evenly distributed throughout dough (no streaks of color).
+Add 3-4 drops of green food coloring and mix for another minute or until the green coloring is evenly distributed throughout dough and there are no streaks of color.

 Slowly add flour, 1/2 cup at a time, mixing well after each addition.
 Dough should be firm, not sticky, but still be soft.
 Divide dough in half and put each half between two pieces of heavy-duty freezer plastic wrap or parchment paper.
 Roll each piece of dough to 1/4" thick and place in refrigerator on flat surface for at least 30 minutes.

-Preheat oven to 350.
-Line baking sheet(s) with parchment paper or use a silicone baking mat.
+Preheat oven to 350F/176C degrees.
+Line baking sheets with parchment paper or use a silicone baking mat.

 Bake 8-10 minutes, or until lightly brown on edges.
 Let cool for minute or two on baking sheet, then transfer to wire rack to cool.

 When cookies are completely cooled, take the round cookies and spread a little of the raspberry preserves on each one.
 At this point, if you haven't used the green sprinkles, sift powdered sugar on top of each heart cut-out cookie.
 Lightly press it on top of jelled cookie.